CodeFromAnywhere/gptide/modules/ai-functions-node/README.md

 Write a story about this code and what's happening in there

+## 📄 toolFunctionWithContext (exported const)

+Function to be executed straight from the frontend, where details is replaced with actual parameters of the function you want to execute.

+`.functionContext` and `.functionName` to be stripped out of the form

 ## 📄 translateEverythingIntoHindi (exported const)

 ## 📄 translateEverythingPortuguese (exported const)